 Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applica ble)

-1 Internet Local On February 16, 2019, the City The City received one response from the Only one
+1 Internet Local On February 24, 2020, the City The City of Watertown did not receive any The City of

-Outreach Public sent an email to several local Jefferson County Industrial Development comment
+Outreach Public sent an email to several local responses to this email.
+Watertown

-Agencies agencies, previously identified in Agency (JCIDA) expressing interest in future was
+Agencies agencies, previously identified in did not

-our Citizen Participation Plan, energy discussion. received
+our Citizen Participation Plan, receive any

-notifying them that the City was from this
+notifying them that the City was responses

-beginning the process of internet
+beginning the process of to this

 preparing our Annual Action outreach.

 Plan.
-The email requested input, The long-
+The email requested input, As such the

-either by email, by phone, in range
+either by email, by phone, in City did not

-writing or in person, on the City's nature of
+writing or in person, on the City's reject any

-needs and the community's the subject
+needs and the community's comments.

-desires relative to housing, matter
+desires relative to housing,

-homelessness, public facilities, made it
+homelessness, public facilities,

-infrastructure, public services, impractical
+infrastructure, public services,

-economic development and to address
+economic development and

 planning.
-The email also notified in a 12-
+The email also notified

-the recipients that a public month
+the recipients that a public

-hearing had been scheduled for Annual
+hearing had been scheduled for

-March 4, 2019.
-Over 25 agencies Action Plan.
+March 2, 2020.
+Over 25 agencies

 were contacted as part of this

 outreach effort.

-Sort Order Mode of Target of Summary of Summary of Summary of URL (If Outreach Outreach response/attendance comments received comments applica not ble) accepted and reasons 2 City Members On the evening of February 12, The City Council expressed interest in All Council of City 2019, Planning Staff gave a continuing the housing and sidewalk comments Work Council presentation to the City Council programs that have been funded in the were session and about the CDBG program and past through CDBG.
-The Council also asked considered meeting encouraged input for the 2019 questions about the difference between a in the attendees Annual Action Plan.
-Attendance street reconstruction, which is an eligible preparation included City Council members, use of CDBG funds, and routine of the draft the City Manager, City Clerk and maintenance, which is not.
-Discussion also plan and various City staff. took place regarding whether the City were could use CDBG funds for historic reviewed by preservation programs, but no specific the City to ideas were offered. determine common and recurring themes to help establish priorities and projects for the plan.
+Sort Order Mode of Target of Summary of Summary of Summary of URL (If Outreach Outreach response/attendance comments received comments applica not ble) accepted and reasons 2 City Members On the evening of February 11, The City Council expressed interest in All 2 City , . · · Council of City 2020, Planning Staff gave a continuing the housing and sidewalk comments Work Council presentation to the City Council programs that have been funded in the were session and about the CDBG program and past through CDBG.
+The Council also asked considered meeting encouraged input for the 2020 questions about potentially using CDBG in the attendees Annual Action Plan.
+Attendance funds to pay for community policing and preparation included City Council members, discussion ensued about how that would of the draft the City Manager, Deputy City only be a permissible activity in target plan and Clerk and various City staff. areas and would be limited to foot patrols. were Discussion also took place regarding the reviewed by City's obligations to HUD as a condition of the City to receiving the funds, such as completing a determine Consolidated Plan every five years, common completing a Consolidated Annual and Performance and Evaluation Report recurring (CAPER) every year and spending CDBG themes to funding in a timely manner.
+Further help discussion took place regarding certain establish limits on the percentages of funding the priorities City could spend on certain activities, such and projects as 15 percent on Public Facilities and 20 for the plan. percent on Planning and Administration.